Nick Chubb Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- In his seven career matchups against them, Chubb has averaged 68.7 rushing yards per game versus the Steelers, 22.8 fewer than his over/under in Monday's game.
+- In his seven career matchups against the Steelers, Chubb averaged 68.7 rushing yards per game, 22.8 fewer yards than his over/under in Monday's game.

-- Chubb, in seven matchups against the Steelers, has run for a TD once, but not more than one in a single contest.
+- Chubb has had a rushing touchdown in one matchup against the Steelers, but did not have multiple TDs in that game.

-- In terms of defending against the run, the Steelers are 32nd in the league, allowing 142.7 yards per game.
+- Allowing 142.7 rushing yards per game, the Steelers have the worst run defense in the league.

 Recent Performances

-- Against the Packers last week, Chubb rushed 17 times for 126 yards (7.4 yards per attempt) and scored one touchdown.
+- In last week's outing against the Packers, Chubb carried the ball 17 times for 126 yards (7.4 yards per carry) and scored one touchdown.

-- He chipped in with three receptions for 58 yards in the passing game.

-- In his last three games, Chubb has piled up 57 carries for 276 yards (92.0 per game) and two touchdowns.

 Chubb's Cleveland Teammates